AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P2/README.md

 This guide walks you through the process of creating a basic VXLAN between two computers.
 VXLAN can be configured either statically using a peer-to-peer connection or dynamically using a multicast address.

+> [!IMPORTANT]
-The commands must be ran inside their respective devices.
+> The commands must be ran inside their respective devices (Router and host containers).

 ### Network Diagram